 Summer 2016 Internship Opportunities

-The Equal Justice Initiative (EJI) is accepting applications from first- and second-year law students for a summer legal clerkship position for Summer 2015.
+The Equal Justice Initiative (EJI) is accepting applications from first- and second-year law students for a summer legal clerkship position for Summer 2016.
 The legal clerkship requires a ten-week commitment to work at EJI in Montgomery, Alabama.
 It is an unfunded internship.
 To apply, please email a letter of interest and resume to Alicia D’Addario.
-Students are encouraged to apply any time between October 1, 2015, and January 1, 2015.
+Students are encouraged to apply any time between October 1, 2016, and January 1, 2016.
 However, earlier applications are usually the most successful.
 Limited positions are available.
 People of color and other minorities underrepresented in the legal profession are especially encouraged to apply.
-If you have questions about the summer legal clerkship or would like more information, please feel free to contact Alicia D’Addario at email@example.com or (334) 269-1803.
+If you have questions about the summer legal clerkship or would like more information, please feel free to contact Jennifer Taylor at email@example.com.

 The Federal Defender Program for the Middle District of Alabama provides representation to persons charged with federal crimes in the twenty-three southeastern counties of Alabama and to people on Alabama’s death row whose appeals are entering federal habeas.
-This office offers a unpaid, ten (10) week summer internship program to first, second and third year law students who possess excellent research and writing skills and demonstrate an interest in federal criminal trial work, capital habeas issues, and indigent defense issues.
-Law interns complete a training program which includes lectures, role plays, and a brief research project.
-After completing the training program, interns assist attorneys and investigators at all stages of client representation, including interviewing clients and witnesses, reviewing and organizing discovery materials, researching federal constitutional and criminal law issues, and investigating and preparing cases for pleadings, hearings and/or trial.
-Law interns will have opportunities throughout their internship to observe criminal trials and hearings of Federal Defender staff, appellate arguments conducted by the Alabama appellate courts and the U.S. Court of Appeals for the Eleventh Circuit, and other court proceedings.
-This year, our summer program begins on June 1, 2015 and ends on August 7, 2015.
-We are accepting applications for the program until March 6, 2015.
-Interested students should e-mail a cover letter, resume, at least two references, and a short writing to Patricia Kemp, Esq., at Patricia_Kemp@fd.org.
+This office offers a ten (10) week, unpaid summer internship program to first, second, and third year law students who possess excellent research and writing skills and demonstrate an interest in federal criminal trial work, capital habeas issues, and indigent defense issues.
+Prior course work in criminal law and criminal procedure would be helpful to the students.
+Split summers are considered.
+Law Interns complete a training program which includes lectures, role plays, and a brief research project.
+After completing the training program, Law Interns assist attorneys and investigators at all stages of client representation, including interviewing clients and witnesses, reviewing and organizing discovery materials, researching federal constitutional and criminal law issues, and investigating and preparing cases for pleadings, hearings and/or trial.
+Law Interns will have opportunities throughout their internship to observe criminal trials and hearings of Federal Defender staff, appellate arguments conducted locally by the Alabama appellate courts and the U.S. Court of Appeals for the Eleventh Circuit, and other court proceedings.
+This is an unpaid internship that begins on June 6, 2016 and ends on August 12, 2016.
+Housing is not provided.
+Applicants should submit, by mail, a cover letter, resume with a contact address and phone number, unofficial law school transcript, short writing sample, and the names and telephone numbers of at least two references, by February 29, 2016 addressed to:

 The Arizona Capital Representation Project (“Project”) is Arizona ‘s only non-profit capital defense resource center.
 The Project directly represents indigent inmates who are challenging their convictions and death sentences in state and federal court.
 The Project also provides training seminars, resource materials and consultation to capital defense attorneys representing clients at every legal stage from pretrial through clemency proceedings.
 The Project accepts full-time interns during the summer and part-time interns during the school year.
 Duties of the intern may include investigating capital cases, researching and writing on capital litigation issues, fund-raising for the Project, coordinating capital defense training seminars and consulting with clients at the state prison.
 The internship is open to 2Ls and 3Ls who have demonstrated an interest in public service, human rights, and/or social justice issues.
 Prior coursework in criminal law is preferred.
 Interested students should send a resume, writing sample and cover letter to Emily Skinner at email@example.com For further information, please visit azcapitalproject.org.